GeForce 6 series: GeForce 6200

 With just 4 pixel pipelines, the 6200 series forms Nvidia's value/budget (low-end or entry level) product.
 The 6200 omits memory compression and SLI support, but otherwise offers similar rendering features as the 6600s.
-The later 6200 boards were based on the NV44 core (s), which is the final production silicon for the 6200 series.
-It is also the only card in the series to feature keying for 3.3V AGP slots (barring some rare exceptions of higher-end cards from vendors like PNY).
+The later 6200 boards were based on the NV44 core(s), which is the final production silicon for the 6200 series.
+The 6200 is the only card in the series to feature keying for 3.3V AGP slots (barring some rare exceptions of higher-end cards from vendors like PNY).